Minimal idempotent ultrafilters and the Auslander-Ellis theorem: The Auslander-Ellis theorem

 For a finite sum given by $n_{i_1},\dots,n_{i_k}$ with $i_1< \dots< i_k$ we then have

 or in other words that $\iplim_{n\to \FS{(n_i)}} T^n x = y$. \end{proof} This proof is based on Proposition~8.10 of \cite{hF81}.

 \begin{remark} \prettyref{pro:ip} should be compared with Lemma~5.3 of \cite{BHS87} which states that \lp{IHT} proves (and is in fact equivalent) to the statement that for each sequence $(x_n)_n$ in a compact space there exists an infinite set $N$ with $\iplim_{n\to \FS{N}} x_n$.
-In the context of \lp{AET}, \lp{IHT} is used to show that $\iplim_{n\to \FS{N}} T^nx=y$ exists.
+In the proof of \lp{AET} in \cite{BHS87} the iterated Hindman's theorem (\lp{IHT}) is used in this form (cf.~Theorem~4.13 in \cite{BHS87}).
 One can show that this property implies that $x,y$ are proximal, see \cite[Lemma~5.2]{BHS87}.
 However, it is in general not the case that $y$ is uniformly recurrent. \end{remark}

 As immediate consequence we get the following corollary. \begin{corollary}[\cite{BHS87}, Folklore] $\ls{RCA_0} \vdash \ls{AET} \IFF \lp{IHT}$. \end{corollary} \begin{proof}[Sketch of proof] The left-to-right direction follows from the proof of \lp{AET} in \cite{BHS87}.
 (Theorem~4.13 in \cite{BHS87} is \lp{IHT}).